9 Real Estate Prospecting Letter Templates for Lead Outreach

 Dear (Potential Buyer Who Is a Renter),

-I hope this letter finds you in good health!
-Did you know that you could buy a home right now?
+I hope this letter finds you well!
+Did you know that you may be able to buy a home right now?

 Don’t hesitate to reach out with any additional questions!